matrixesports/evm-contracts/.github/pull_request_template.md

 # Description

 Describe the changes made in your pull request here.
+Make sure to add/change tests if changes made to contracts.

 # Checklist